 Certainly we have functions and roles in our lives, such as being born in a male body, once being a student and now working as an engineer.
 However the deeper truth is that no story, life experience or function can ever define who we are.
-Who are in essence is timeless, unbound and unknowable.
-For who we are now is who we were before we were before born and who we are when our body dies.
+Who we are in essence is timeless, unbound and unknowable.
+For who we are now is who we were before we were born and who we are when our body dies.
 Any attempt to define our ourselves is in effect erroneous and limiting.

 “An identity is ego”

 As such, any attempt to define ourselves is the ego’s assertion to survive by creating a sense of self, based on the objects around us and not based on our true self.

 For example, if we were to say with the fullest belief that I am something, for example, an engineer, and only know ourselves through the story of my life as an engineer, then we are trapped in our story, which is to say we are trapped in ego.
 That is, we are identified with our story and miss the deeper connection with consciousness.

 By letting go of our story, letting go of our need to define ourselves through our story, clears our way to be our true essence.
 That is, we are allowing ourselves to live life as an expression of consciousness and not as a limited expression of ego, thereby allowing us to fully enjoy life as we no longer generate suffering.
 I would like to point out that letting go of our story does not mean we should forget or deny our personal experience, nor should we ignore the lessons or wisdom we have gained through it.

 “A Self Image gives our personal power away”